robofox96/spring-boot-coder-agent/readme.md

 # Spring Boot Java AI Dev (LangGraph + LangChain)

-This project is a backend application for Movie Ticket Booking, built using [LangGraph](https://github.com/langchain-ai/langgraph) and [LangChain](https://github.com/langchain-ai/langchain) for orchestrating code generation and tool use with LLMs.
-It uses an internal H2 database for storage.
+This project is a Backend AI Agent Developer for Spring Boot Apps, built using [LangGraph](https://github.com/langchain-ai/langgraph) and [LangChain](https://github.com/langchain-ai/langchain) for orchestrating code generation and tool use with LLMs.

 ## Features